oktadev/okta-blog/_source/_posts/2022-05-05-kubernetes-microservices-azure.md

 az aks list --resource-group australia-east
 ```

-## Configure Kubernetes for Okta OAuth and Cosmos DB
+## Configure Kubernetes for Okta and Cosmos DB

 The Kubernetes files in the `k8s` directory were created with the JHipster Kubernetes sub-generator ([see the docs for info](https://www.jhipster.tech/kubernetes/)).
 To see how the original project was generated, take a look at [Matt Raible's JHipster and Kubernetes tutorial](/blog/2021/06/01/kubernetes-spring-boot-jhipster).
 As outlined above, these files were modified to work with Azure Cosmos DB instead of MongoDB in a Kubernetes pod (which is what the sub-generator assumes).